mdn/content/files/en-us/learn/css/building_blocks/the_box_model/index.md

 ## Block and inline boxes

 In CSS we broadly have two types of boxes — **block boxes** and **inline boxes**.
 The type refers to how the box behaves in terms of page flow and in relation to other boxes on the page.
 Boxes have an **inner display type** and an **outer display type**.

-Let's start with the outer display type.
+In general, you can set various values for the display type using the {{cssxref("display")}} property, which can have various values.

 ## Outer display type

-You can set the values of the {{cssxref("display")}} property to `block` or `inline`.
-This defines the type of box applied to an element and relates to the outer display type.

 If a box has an outer display type of `block`, then: